zerotwooneone/WebApiTest_PD/README.md

 # WebApiTest_PD
 A simple test of data access, aggregation, and retrieval.
+This project was written in Visual Studio 2019 and is meant to run on .Net Core 2.2

 ## Solution Description
 * Api